-This level may be appropriate when supports and interventions have been implemented, but the behavior has continued to negatively influence the learning of the student or others.
+This level is appropriate when supports and interventions are implemented, but the behavior continues to negatively influence the learning of the student or others.

-- Parent Conference
+- Parent conference

 - Referral to School Counselor

 - Referral to School Social Worker

 - Referral to Community Resource Class (e.g. Alternatives to OSS)

 - Restorative Practice

 - In-School Suspension (ISS) 1-5 days

 - Out-of-School Suspension (OSS) 1-5 days